 Overall Goals and Rationales

 The twentieth century has spawned two revolutions in biological research.
 The first revolution merged chemistry and physics with biology in the new discipline of molecular biology.
 The second revolution is integrating the mathematical sciences, and computer sciences with biology, and forming a new interdisciplinary research area, i.e. the so-called "Bioinformatics".
 The genomes of human beings, plants and animals consist of all genes in a cell.
-The recent accomplishment in sequencing the genomes of over 2000 organisms, include human being and important crops such as rice, is leading to a revolution in scientific research, medicine discovery and improvement of the quality of our food.
+The recent accomplishment in sequencing the genomes of thousands of organisms, include human being and important crops such as rice, is leading to a revolution in scientific research, medicine discovery and improvement of the quality of our food.
 Our lab is interested in developing (adopting, modifying and inventing) Bioinformatics tools for genome analyses and gene ontology studies.
 Gene ontology addresses Biological Process (Why is this, such as cell enlargement, being done?), Molecular Function (What kind of molecule is this?
 Enzymes or transcription factors?), and Cellular Component (Where is this located?
 Nuclei or Mitochondria?).

 In addition to the hormonal regulation of gene expression during seed development and germination, my research interests also include the mechanism controlling tissue-specific gene expression and gene silencing.
 Growing evidence suggests that gene silencing might be as important as activation in coordinating the regulation of genes essential for proper development of multicellular organisms.
 Investigation of gene silencing and gene activation during seed development, dormancy and germination will facilitate our understanding of the molecular mechanisms controlling these important physiological processes.